 Many other enterprises in the city’s service-oriented economy directly or indirectly depend on the presence of so many foreign politicians, diplomats, and administrative staff working in Brussels.
-However, multi-national companies with their regional or global headquarters also provide jobs for foreign nationals.
+However, multinational companies with their regional or global headquarters in Brussels also provide jobs for foreign nationals.

 Other large international organizations located in Brussels include, for instance, the World Customs Organization and Eurocontrol.
-In addition to (and because of) all these inter-governmental organizations and NGOs, there are several hundred lobbying consultancies working in Brussels and, allegedly, more journalists and ambassadors than in Washington D.C.
-There’s also a small but significant secondary sector industry: Brussels’ breweries are not only world-famous, but they also provide employment for quite a few people.
+In addition to (and because of) all these inter-governmental organizations (IGOs) and NGOs, there are several hundred lobbying consultancies working in Brussels and, allegedly, more journalists and ambassadors than in Washington, D.C.
+There’s also a small but significant industry sector: Brussels’ breweries are not only world-famous, but they also provide employment for quite a few people.

-As a foreigner working in Brussels, paying income tax in Belgium depends on your residency status.
-You may work there without qualifying as a Belgian resident: In this case, you will only be taxed on that part of your income which you receive from Belgian sources.
-However, if you are registered in Brussels and physically present more than 183 days per year, or if your asset management is working in Brussels (even if the assets are elsewhere), you will be classified as a Belgian resident for tax purposes.
+As a foreigner working in Brussels, how your income tax is calculated in Belgium depends on your residency status.
+You may work in Brussels without qualifying as a Belgian resident: in this case, you will only be taxed on that part of your income which you receive from Belgian sources.
+However, if you are registered in Brussels and physically present more than 183 days per year, or if your asset management is based in Brussels (even if the assets are elsewhere), you will be classified as a Belgian resident for tax purposes.

-If you are classified as a Belgian resident, you have to file a tax return at the end of every financial year (same as calendar year).
-This can be done online via the FPS Finance.
+If you are classified as a Belgian resident, you have to file a tax return at the end of every financial year (same as the calendar year).
+This can be done online via the FPS Finance website (French and Dutch only).
 The tax authorities of your community will inform you whether you are liable to pay income tax as a foreigner working in Brussels.